 As for 2017, he's produced a gem of a film called The Big Sick, which has spent the first half of the year tearing up the festival circuit.
 I caught it during the Sundance Film Festival (check out my full review here), and it's been on my mind ever since.

 While I don't know if it'll herald a sudden resurgence in romantic comedies, there is something punk rock and exciting about the way it repurposes a tired genre into a bold, unflinching look at the crazy shit that love sees fit to inflict upon us.
 If you're not planning on seeing this film during its summer wide release, or think rom-coms are beneath you, here are some reasons for you to reconsider your life choices.

 The Protagonists Are All Of Us

 This is The Big Sick's secret weapon.
-It subverts the romantic comedy genre by telling a real story instead a fairy tale.
+It subverts the romantic comedy genre by telling a real story instead of a fairy tale.
 As it turns out, messing with the previously established rules of romantic comedies pays off.
 Outside of Apatow's movies, the first film that comes to mind as an example is 2009's The Proposal.
-As a whole, it's very much entrenched in the #romcom fairy tale narrative, but shifting the gender/power ratio of its romantic leads created an interesting approach that worked — the film grossed over $160 million.
-More traditional films released in 2009, like He's Just Not That Into You and The Ugly Truth didn't manage to gross more than $100 million, to give you some perspective.
+As a whole, it's very much entrenched in the #romcom fairy tale narrative, but shifting the gender/power ratio of its leads created an interesting approach that worked — the film grossed more than $317 million.
+More traditional films released in 2009, like He's Just Not That Into You and The Ugly Truth, didn't gross more than $181 million and $205 million, respectively, to give you perspective.